mindkomm/types/README.md

 #### admin_columns

 Arguments that are used to add and remove admin columns in the backend.
 Pass an associative array of column names with arguments.
 The column name is the name of the meta field you want to display.
-You can pass `false` if you want to disable an existing column.

-- **title** – The title to use for the column.
-- **transform** – The function to use on the value that is displayed.
-The function defined here will get a `$value` parameter that you can transform.
-E.g., if you have a post ID saved in post meta, you could display the post’s title.

 Here’s an example for a Custom Post Type `event`.